Mejbahul-Hasan/B9A10-artAndCraft-client/README.md

 - **Virtual Workshops:** Participate in live virtual workshops led by industry professionals, where you can learn new skills, ask questions, and interact with instructors in real-time.
 - **Art Supplies Marketplace:** Browse a diverse selection of high-quality art supplies, from paints and brushes to sketchbooks and easels, conveniently available for purchase to support your artistic journey.

+**npm package used in this project:**
+React-simple-typewriter
+React-Awesome reveal